Trending

 stress

-Because the legs are in an open position, this pose encourages improved blood flow to the pelvic area.
-This can be beneficial for individuals experiencing menstrual discomfort or those recovering from childbirth.
+Since the legs are in an open position, this posture promotes the blood flow to the pelvic area.
+This can help alleviate the pain of monthly periods or even for a woman in the postpartum period.

 Scientific Evidence Supporting Reclined Cobbler Pose.